Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 The internet was originally envisioned as a medium for sharing information, however the modern world demands that information should be much better protected.
 To meet these demands we have seen the steady rise of HTTPS to the point where modern browsers baulk at the use of [plain old HTTP](https://security.googleblog.com/2019/10/no-more-mixed-messages-about-https_3.html) so Transport Layer Security (TLS), which powers HTTPS, is now a mandatory requirement.
 Henceforth you need to enforce the **security of your data in transit**.
-Doing so with an Ingress Controller moves TLS termination closer to your workloads thereby helping to **prevent misuse and compromise**.
+Doing so with an Ingress Controller moves TLS termination closer to your workloads thereby helping to <span class="value-drivers">prevent misuse and compromise</span>.

 Organizations use {{mids}} to provide end-to-end security of data sent between running processes with the TLS cryptographic protocol.
 The use of X.509 certificates and HTTPS are the most common manifestation of this.